-Cod - Atlantic, Large, Wild, USA
+Cod - Atlantic, Market, Wild, USA

 It’s no wonder Atlantic Cod is one of the most popular seawater fish.
 Its lean, flaky yet somewhat dense flesh is mild but distinctive in flavor.
 Lovers of Pollock, Haddock and Hake are sure to list Atlantic Cod as an entrée favorite.